google/protobuf.dart/protoc_plugin/protos/README.md

 ## Updating the protos

-The protos are currently updated by hand.
-We should create a shell script to update from the source repos at specific SHAs.
-In the meantime:
+To update the vendored protos to the most recent versions, run:
+`dart tool/update_protos.dart`.
+Then, run `make update-pregenerated` to rebuild the Dart libraries in `lib/src/gen/`.

 The contents of `google/protobuf/` can be found at https://github.com/protocolbuffers/protobuf/tree/main/src/google/protobuf.